radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### Goals

-* Radius users can configure AWS provider to use IRSA for authentication.
+* Radius users can configure AWS provider and enable Radius to use IRSA for authentication and deployment of application.
 * IRSA can be configured via interactive experience.
 * IRSA can be configured manually.
-* Radius users can deploy and manage AWS resources without using AWS access key id and seceret
+* Radius users can deploy and manage AWS resources without having to manage AWS access key id and secret

 ### Non-goals

 * Azure Managed Identity support
 * Azure Workload Identity support
+* Ability of radified applications to be able to use IRSA for authenticating AWS operations.

 ### User scenarios